 Post Office Box 362130

 Hoover, Alabama 35236-2130

-If you prefer to handle the refund through the mail, please complete the Voluntary Overpayment Return Form and attach it to your check.
+If you discover an error in payment, please complete the Voluntary Overpayment Return Form and attach it to your check.
 Checks should be made payable to Blue Cross and Blue Shield of Alabama.
-For overpayments made on a specific claim, be sure to provide the patient’s name, contract number and the date of service on the Voluntary Overpayment Return Form.
+For overpayment made on a specific claim, be sure to provide the patient’s name, contract number and the date of service.

 For more information on refund requests and overpayments, access the Refund Online Manual.